-Firefox is the second-most popular browser in the market, yet at times, it can create issues.
+Firefox is the second-most popular browser in the market, yet it can sometimes create issues.
 One such issue is when Firefox won’t open.
 There are 2 cases for this condition.
-In the first case, Firefox won’t open but will be running in the background.
+In the first case, Firefox won’t open but will run in the background.
 In the second case, the application won’t open in the background either.
 This can be caused by missing or corrupt Firefox files, problematic add-ons, corrupted user profile, or an issue with some driver.

 Firefox will not open or launch

 The case with Firefox running in the background occurs when you try closing a Firefox session, but it doesn’t actually close.
 Now that you know the potential causes, if Firefox does not open or launch on your Windows PC try these suggestions to fix the issue:

 - Check the Task Manager and kill the Firefox process if open

 - Remove or disable some add-ons